rodicafazakas/clothing-shop/README.md

-This is an E-commerce app using the following tehnologies>
+This is an E-commerce app using the following tehnologies:

 - Redux
 - Typescript